Amenorrhea: Drug-induced

 Certain medications, particularly contraceptive medications, can induce amenorrhoea in a healthy woman.
 The lack of menstruation usually begins shortly after beginning the medication and can take up to a year to resume after stopping its use.
 Hormonal contraceptives that contain only progestogen, like the oral contraceptive Micronor, and especially higher-dose formulations, such as the injectable Depo-Provera, commonly induce this side effect.
 Extended cycle use of combined hormonal contraceptives also allow suppression of menstruation.
 Patients who stop using combined oral contraceptive pills (COCP) may experience secondary amenorrhoea as a withdrawal symptom.
 The link is not well understood, as studies have found no difference in hormone levels between women who develop amenorrhoea as a withdrawal symptom following the cessation of COCP use and women who experience secondary amenorrhoea because of other reasons.
 New contraceptive pills which do not have the normal seven days of placebo pills in each cycle, have been shown to increase rates of amenorrhoea in women.
 Studies show that women are most likely to experience amenorrhoea after one year of treatment with continuous OCP use.

-The use of opiates (such as heroin) on a regular basis has also been known to cause amenorrhoea in longer term users.
+The use of opiates (such as heroin) regularly has also been known to cause amenorrhoea in long-term users.

 Anti-psychotic drugs, which are commonly used to treat schizophrenia, have been known to cause amenorrhoea as well.
-Research suggests that anti-psychotic medications effect levels of prolactin, insulin, FSH, LH, and testosterone.
-Recent research suggests that adding a dosage of Metformin to an anti-psychotic drug regimen can restore menstruation.
+Research suggests that anti-psychotic medications affect levels of prolactin, insulin, FSH, LH, and testosterone.
+Recent research suggests that adding a dosage of metformin to an anti-psychotic drug regimen can restore menstruation.
 Metformin has been shown to decrease resistance to the hormone insulin, as well as levels of prolactin, testosterone, and luteinizing hormone (LH).